 - 25. A second independent doctor's opinion could be sought at either stage.
-However, it is recommended that this only happens if the employee can produce written evidence from an appropriate GP or consultant which demonstrates what has changed since the information used by the Independent Doctor was produced. - 26.
-If the employee is still not happy, they have a final right of appeal to the Pensions Ombudsman (PO).
+However, it is recommended that this only happens if the employee can produce written evidence from an appropriate GP or consultant which demonstrates what has changed between the dates that information used by the Independent Doctor was produced and the last day of pensionable employment. - 26.
+If the employee is still dissatisfied with the decision, they have a final right of appeal to the Pensions Ombudsman (PO).
 The PO will take an overview of the case and, in particular, look at any issues of maladministration.
 The PO also has the option of yet another medical opinion but is unlikely to require one if there has been consistency throughout the whole process.